bnzbnz/qBit4Delphi/README.md

 Officiel API Docmentation: https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)

 It requires no DLL, nor third-party extension.
-This is a pure Pascal.
-BUT before you try to compile qBit4Delphi, some embarcadero JSON .pas unit need to be patched (bugs / features).
+This is pure Pascal VCL/FMX.
+BUT before you try to compile qBit4Delphi, some embarcadero JSON .pas units need to be patched (bugs / features).
 The procedure to do so is provided below.
 This API is developed with Delphi Community Edition 10.4 but also tested with Sydney 10.4.2 and Alexandria 11.0 (JSON patches provided)

 Alternatively, qNOXify is a thin client for qBittorent/NOX, it is a work in progress... so be gentle...
 Build as you wish, add features... contribute if you can... :)